rwilgaard/alfred-confluence-search/README.md

-# alfred-template
+# Confluence Search
-Template repository for Alfred workflows
+A workflow for finding pages and spaces in your Confluence installation.